General Information FAQ

 You do not need a lawyer, although you may wish to hire one.
 Only you can decide whether you need an attorney to help with your case.

-Your case is against the county, which is called the defendant.
+Your case is against the county (the defendant).
 An attorney for the county will represent the county.

 Like a lawyer, you must gather evidence and research the legal or factual issues involved in your case.
 You may call witnesses and question them.
 You will have the right to question or cross-examine any witnesses brought by the county attorney or assessor.
 You also are the Arizona Tax Court's main contact on your case.
 If your case is settled or needs to be delayed or any other significant developments occur, you must contact the Tax Court.